Skip to main content

 CHOOSE ONE:

-Full course description for Gender and Culture
+Full course description for Gender in Sociocultural Perspective

 This course compares women as global citizens in a least two cultures or regions of the world.
 Topics to be covered include women's involvement in family, reproduction, work, education, social and public activism, and war as well as cultural, racial/ethnic, class, generational and ideological differences among women.
 We will examine these issues in such global contexts as capitalism, industrialization, imperialism/colonialism, socialism and international law.